vr359490/Data-Vizualization-for-NYC-Shooting-Data/README.md

-Analyzing Shooting Locations in New York City Based on Missing Demographic Information of Pepertrator
+<h1>Analyzing Shooting Locations in New York City Based on Missing Demographic Information of Pepertrator </h1>

-1. Project Description
+<h2>1.
+Project Description </h2>

 Using data from the City of New York website, basic analysis was performed on shooting data from 2006-2021.
 The goal of this project was to learn how to create data vizualisations in R.